Sam Cheetham Landscape ArchitectureAbout

 Working with Lawrence Weston Bike Project (LWBP) designs for an adaptable bike workshop and bike community space in Lawrence Weston, Bristol

-Cover image from The Lost Forest?
+Cover image from Woodland

 Cover image from Proposal: Micro-Woodland for Bristol City Centre